About Club North Haven

 Our play and stay packages are specially designed for travellers wanting to join our resident bowlers for a few days.
 Whatever your accommodation needs, our staff at Haven Waters will ensure you have an enjoyable and memorable stay.

 Become a member of Club North Haven.
-Social membership costs just $10- per year.
-Renewable by 31st May every year.
+Social membership costs just $11- per year renewable by 31st May every year.
+We now offer a 3yr Social Membership for $25.

 Free Courtesy Bus